 A good hiking sock will keep you warm when you need it most, whether summiting a mountain or curling up in a cozy sleeping bag.
 We considered each sock's wet and dry warmth when looking at warmth.
 To test warmth when wet, we dunked each sock in water, intrepidly bit down on our lower lip, and hiked around in the cold.
 To test warmth when dry, we hike in cold and remote places like Alaska during early spring or camp out at altitude through the summer months, where temperatures vary from 10°F to 35°F daily.
 From splitboarding to snow camping, we ultimately rated each hiking sock based on performance in these conditions.

 If sublime warmth is your goal, looking for a sock that integrates more wool than synthetic materials is essential.
 These socks typically offer impressive warmth when both wet and dry.
-For example, the Smartwool Classic Mountaineer Maximum Cushion, REI Co-op Merino Wool Expedition, and Alvada Thermal Warm Crew offer the best warmth in both wet and dry conditions, with the proportional amount of Merino wool being higher than other materials.
+For example, the Smartwool Classic Mountaineer Maximum Cushion and REI Co-op Merino Wool Expedition offer the best warmth in both wet and dry conditions, with the proportional amount of Merino wool being higher than other materials.
+The Darn Tough Hiker Full Cushion also offers incredible warmth properties and received some of our highest marks for this metric.

-Wool insulates when wet and dry more effectively than other synthetic materials like nylon or polyester, giving our highest-scoring socks more warmth and a much wider range of thermoregulation.
+When wet or dry, wool insulates more effectively than synthetic materials like nylon or polyester.
+Incorporating this material gives our highest-scoring socks more warmth overall and accounts for the broad range of thermoregulation results we saw among the tested products.
 The Danish Endurance Unisex Merino is an example of a Merino wool synthetic blend that isn't as warm as the socks mentioned above.
-This is because it integrates only 30% Merino wool among other synthetic materials, whereas the other options mentioned offer between 74% and 80% Merino wool in their construction, along with thicker materials.
+This is due to the material ratio, which integrates only 38% Merino wool among other synthetic materials, whereas the other options mentioned offer between 74% and 79% Merino wool in their construction, along with thicker materials.

-Synthetic socks, like the Wigwam Hiking Outdoor Pro, perform well in warmer conditions but lack warmth when temperatures drop as they tend to lose their wicking properties when wet.
+Synthetic socks, like the Wigwam Hiking Outdoor Pro, perform well in warmer conditions but lack warmth when temperatures drop.
+They also tend to lose their wicking properties when wet.
 That said, they still insulate well when wet, offering protection in colder weather as long as you stay mobile.

 Toe socks like the Injinji Outdoor Midweight Crew are colder than traditional styles because of their individualized digit design.
-This keeps toes away from each other, which doesn't enable a 'warming effect,' similar to how mittens are typically warmer than gloves.
-Of the socks tested, this is the coldest sock in wet and dry conditions.
+The toe slips keep toes away from each other, eliminating the option for a 'warming effect' between them, similar to how mittens are typically warmer than gloves.
+Of the socks tested, this proved to be among the coldest socks in wet and dry conditions.
+Others with lackluster performances in ensuring warmth were the Feetures Elite Light Cushion Mini Crew and CEP Run Compression Mid Cut 4.0, but generally speaking, lighter-weight options always end up toward the bottom of the spectrum.

 Durability

 Socks do take a beating while exploring outdoors, but a good one should last you for several hundred miles before failing.
-Testing durability in a short period can be pretty tough, but we managed to see a difference after putting 60 miles on each model.
+Testing durability in a short period can be pretty tough, but we saw a notable difference after putting just 60 miles on each model.
 After years of testing these socks, some have changed very little, while others have disappointed.

 In our experience, Darn Tough socks are unparalleled in this category.
 The materials are tightly knit, the fibers are strong, and we haven't had any bad experiences.
 Even though the upfront cost is relatively high, we know we are buying a product that will last for hundreds of miles.
 In some of our testing, we've had the same socks for over five years, logged over 600 miles, and they are still wearable.
 And even when we have experienced a hole, we rest easy knowing that you can send them back and get a replacement pair.

-The Wigwam Hiking Outdoor Pro is a burly synthetic model that continues to perform after years as well.
+The Wigwam Hiking Outdoor Pro is a burly synthetic model that continues to perform after years of use.
 After 600 miles, it has compacted a bit but continues to go strong.
-While the Darn Tough varieties show large amounts of pilling after this time, the Wigwam sock has little to note.
-After years of testing this sock, we can confidently say it is highly durable.
+While the Darn Tough varieties show large amounts of pilling after this time, the Wigwam sock shows little to note.
+After years of field testing this sock, we can confidently say it is highly durable.

 How should you wash your socks?
 Turn them inside out, machine wash on a gentle setting in cool or warm water using mild soap, and air dry or tumble dry low.